 1. Remove the old expired license from the <knime-server-repository>/licenses folder.
-In case there are multiple license files in this folder, find the one containing a line with and the "expiration date" set to a date in the past.
+In case there are multiple license files in this folder, find the one containing a line with "name" = "KNIME Server"

+and the "expiration date" set to a date in the past.
 The license file is a plain text file and can be read in any text editor.